bodywork-ml/bodywork-core/README.md

 ## Where does Bodywork Fit?

-Bodywork is aimed at teams who want to deploy their machine learning projects in Docker containers.
-Bodywork delivers your project's Python modules directly from your Git repository into containers, and manages their deployment to a Kubernetes cluster.
+Bodywork is aimed at teams who want to deploy machine learning projects in containers.
+It will deliver your project's Python modules directly from your Git repository into Docker containers and manage their deployment to a Kubernetes cluster.

 ## Where do I Install Bodywork?

-Bodywork is distributed as a Python package with a command line interface for configuring Kubernetes to run Bodywork deployments.
-A pipeline hosted on GitHub can be scheduled to run every evening with one command,
+Bodywork is distributed as a Python package that exposes a CLI for configuring Kubernetes to run Bodywork deployments.
+For example, a pipeline hosted on GitHub can be scheduled to run every evening with one command,

 <div align="center">
 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/bodywork-cronjob-create.png" width="610" height="220"/>